philipkent/lxp5editor/README.md

 ## Getting Started

 To start the editor, run `python main.py`.
 Then select your midi interface and the midi channel of your LXP-5 in the lower left of the editor.
-Next, bask in the warmth of no longer having to program the LXP-5 with two knobs.

 ### Prerequisites